fhartwig/adhocracy3.mercator/docs/source/api/authorization.rst

 Permission: view, edit, add, ...

 Every resource in the object hierarchy has a local ACL.

-A resource aggregates all acls of his parents.
-To check permission all aces are searched starting with the local ones.
+To check permission all ACEs are searched starting with the ACL of the requested resource, and then searching the parent's ACLs recursively.
-The Action of the first ace with matching permission is returned.
+The Action of the first ACE with matching permission is returned.

 Customizing